kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Matrices.md

 ```

-You can linearize a matrix (basically stack all columns on top of each other to create a big col vec), then index it with only one index.
+You can linearize a matrix (basically stack all columns on top of each other to create a large column vector), then index it with only one index.
 ```matlab
 vecform = arr(1:end)
 vecform = arr(:) % produce the same result
 ```

 >. `1:end` creates a horizontal vector, but `:` will create a column vector

+> 🤖 (notecheck comment) - In single index referencing, arr(1:end) also produces a column vector.
+Both calls yield the same shape in MATLAB, so it’s not correct to say that “1:end” creates a horizontal vector.

 In fact, you don't have to actually index this matrix; you can directly try to reference it:
 ```matlab